 This planter uses cedar boards for the wooden planter boxes.
 Cedar planks work really well for planters.

-The legs are made using 2×2 furring strips which are pretty inexpensive as well.
+The legs are made using 2×2 furring strips, which are also inexpensive.

 - Screws to attach the legs.